Do you have a child with a food allergy/multiple food allergies who’s going back to school? Or starting school for the first time?

 - Are food items used as rewards in the classroom?
 You could suggest that non-food items be used.
 Here’s a great list of non-food rewards for the classroom.

 - Will your child have a safe treat box kept in the classroom in anticipation of birthday celebrations?
 Where will it be kept?
-Last year another student actually stole items from Little J’s treat box several times!
+One year another student actually stole items from Little J’s treat box several times!
 The student was caught and the box moved to a more secure location.

 - If your classroom is made “allergen”-free, for example peanut-free, how will parents be informed of the no allergen policy?
 How will the policy be enforced?